|

 Description: |

 CD20 is a cell surface antigen expressed on pre-B and mature-B lymphocytes.
-More than 90% of malignant B-cells in non-Hodgkin lymphoma (NHL) express CD201,.
+More than 90% of malignant B-cells in non-Hodgkin lymphoma (NHL) express CD20.
 CD20-directed cytolytic antibodies mediate cell lysis by (1) antibody-dependent cell-mediated cytotoxicity, (2) complement-dependent cytotoxicity, and (3) induction of intracellular death signaling pathways (apoptosis).
-All 3 CD20-directed cytolytic antibodies carry black box warnings for hepatitis B virus reactivation and progressive multifocal leukoencephalopathy.
+CD20-directed cytolytic antibodies carry black box warnings for hepatitis B virus reactivation and progressive multifocal leukoencephalopathy.

-In 2013, obinutuzumab (e.g., Gazyva®) was approved by FDA through the breakthrough therapy designation process for treatment of patients with previously untreated CLL in combination with chlorambucil.
-In February 2016, the drug was approved, in combination with bendamustine followed by obinutuzumab monotherapy, for the treatment of patients with FL who relapsed or are refractory to a rituximab-containing regimen.
+In 2013, obinutuzumab (e.g., Gazyva®) was approved by FDA through the breakthrough therapy designation process for treatment of individuals with previously untreated Chronic Lymphocytic Leukemia (CLL) in combination with chlorambucil.
+In February 2016, the drug was approved, in combination with bendamustine followed by obinutuzumab monotherapy, for the treatment of individuals with Follicular Lymphoma (FL) who relapsed or are refractory to a rituximab-containing regimen.

 Coding